 sleep on the flight, before you start riding on the second day.

 Saturday, June 22 - Saturday, June 29

 The price for this 7 day ride is $3133 per person.

 The price includes round trip airfare, with

-US departure taxes, fuel surcharge, NYC, Boston, and Washington Dulles International Airport - (ask for prices from Denver, Minneapolis, Anchorage, Seattle, and Toronto).
+US departure taxes, fuel surcharge, NYC, Boston, and Washington Dulles International Airport - (ask for prices from Denver, Minneapolis, Anchorage, Seattle, and Toronto and other Icelandair gateways).
 Also included are flights to and from northern Iceland, most transfers, accommodations in guest and farm houses with shared baths, all meals, as well as rain gear, and safety helmets are also included.

 *Not included in the price are travel insurance, breakfast and lunch on arrival day, lunch and dinner on departure day , and any additional travel you choose while in Iceland.